 Mountain Bike Events

-Check out our lineup of MTB events we’ve had so far and what’s up next!
+Check out our lineup of MTB events we have going on this summer!

 Demo Days brings all the best MTB manufacturers to Snowmass, where riders can test out the latest and greatest FREE of charge!

-Enduro World Series is a worldwide competition, and the only US stop on the tour is Aspen Snowmass.
-July 29th and 30th, you’ll see the pros compete for a big cash payout, you can mix and mingle with them in the village, all while reveling in the global mountain bike culture.
+Big Mountain Enduro finals are a worldwide competition, blending high altitude riding adventures mixed with some of the biggest descents and best riding in the state.
+August 4-5, you’ll see the pros compete for a big cash payout, you can mix and mingle with them in the village, all while reveling in the global mountain bike culture.

-The Audi Power of Four Race Series comes to Snowmass on August 5.
-The 7th annual race covers a point-to-point course over the Government Trail’s single track, new flow trails on Snowmass, and the steeps of Aspen Highlands and Aspen Mountain.
+The Audi Power of Four MTB Race comes to Snowmass on July 28.
+The 8th annual race covers a point-to-point course over the Government Trail’s single track, new flow trails on Snowmass, and the steeps of Aspen Highlands and Aspen Mountain.
 Three different races offer recreational and professional riders purses totaling $2500.
 It’s a tough one to race, and a fun one to watch.

-September 23rd and 24th, CU in Snowmass brings collegiate racers to Snowmass for short-track, downhill and cross-country races, with all events free to spectators.
+September 22-23, CU in Snowmass brings collegiate racers to Snowmass for short-track, downhill and cross-country races, with all events free to spectators.

 Of course, every day — from dawn to dusk — is a mountain-biking adventure in Snowmass.
 Once you’re here, the biking’s everywhere.